zchee/golang-wiki/Go-1.6-release-party.md

  `"23<45"`

 - New supported platforms.
   Go 1.6 adds experimental ports to Linux on 64-bit MIPS (linux/mips64 and linux/mips64le).
+Note that this is 64 bit MIPS, not the older 32 bit MIPS commonly found in routers.

+  64-bit PowerPC (linux/ppc64le), Go 1.6 now supports cgo with external linking and is roughly feature complete.

   Go 1.6 also adds an experimental port to Android on 32-bit x86 (android/386).
-64-bit PowerPC (linux/ppc64le), Go 1.6 now supports cgo with external linking and is roughly feature complete.

 _Did you contribute to Go 1.6 and your contribution is not listed here?
 Edit this page and add some details about what you did._